morgwai/kevip/README.md

 In egress mode Kevip can be running anywhere where your nodes can reach it, but it's recommended to run it on the cluster itself to reduce network latency.

-In ingress mode Kevip *must* be running on your cluster's nodes (either as your cluster's deployment or started from the node machine level), so that it can reach cluster-IP of its target service.
+In k8s service ingress mode Kevip *must* be running on your cluster's nodes (either as your cluster's deployment or started from the node machine level), so that it can reach cluster-IP of its target service.

-As explained before, in ingress mode, due to the fact how iptables/ipvs work and that the target cluster-IP is also a VIP itself, `--global-masquerade` flag is required that can affect other services.
-An ugly workaround is to dedicate few nodes only for Kevip in ingress mode.
+As explained before, in k8s service ingress mode, due to the fact how iptables/ipvs work and that the target cluster-IP is also a VIP itself, `--global-masquerade` flag that can affect other services is required.
+An ugly workaround is to dedicate few nodes only for Kevip in k8s service ingress mode.

-Due to limitations of CARP/VRRP protocols, it is possible to create up to 255 VIPs on a single (V)LAN.
+Due to the fact that CARP/VRRP protocols use 8 bit long IDs for VIPs, it is possible to create only up to 255 VIPs on a single (V)LAN.

 ----